Tbalta/azurite-cs/README.md

 ```

 ## Translates
-This is the core of the language, translates allow us to defines the pattern matching and the behavior of the language. for example let’s define a translate for the function `+`:
+This is the core of the language, translates allow us to defines the pattern matching and the behavior of the language.
+For instance let’s define a translate for the function `+`:
 ```lisp
 (translate ("+" a b) ("any" "any" "any") (azur "" "{a} + {b}"))

 ```
 The translate defined here will be used to match any expression of the form `(+ a b)` with a and b being any expression.

-There is different to specify the "level" of matching of the parameters of the translate.
+There is different ways to specify the "level" of matching of the parameters of the translate.
 ### The strong matching
 When the name of the paramters is between double quote, like `"+"` it will match the token +.